TeraByte-Official/diamondbox/README.md

 npm run build
 ```

-A note for GoldBox: You may also have to install these additional dependencies if they are not picked up automatically.
+A note for DiamondBox: You may also have to install these additional dependencies if they are not picked up automatically.

 ```
 npm install select2